Annalisa11/vitals-report/README.md

 #### 2. Api-proxy (Node.js)

 The api proxy is a small server that proxies the api requests just enough to satisfy Frontend needs.

-First navigate into the backend folder, the `api-proxy` folder, and create an empty `.json`file called `store.json` on the same level es the `index.js` file.
+First navigate into the backend folder, the `api-proxy` folder, and create an empty `.json` file called `store.json` on the same level es the `index.js` file.
+The `store.json` file will be our simple "database" and is absolutely necessary for the backend.
+> project-root
+> ├── api-proxy
+> │   ├── index.js
+> │   ├── store.json
+> ...

 Then you can run the server.
 ```